 According to U.S. News and J.D Power, the 2018 BMW 5 Series holds an impressive 4.5/5 star rating for reliability, far better than most vehicles in its class.

 Like most other BMW vehicles, the 5 Series was designed to provide a comfortable driving experience that includes less time in the shop and more time on the road.
 With its great reliability ratings and state-of-the-art technology, the BMW isn’t hard to maintain, but that doesn’t mean you should skip your service appointments.
 Routine maintenance can ensure that your 5 Series runs smoothly for years to come.

 While the standard warranty is great, parts and service on the 5 Series can be expensive.
 Adding the extended warranty can provide peace of mind after the initial coverage expires.
 It’s available in multiple terms and includes service from certified BMW technicians, OEM part replacements, mechanical breakdown towing and more.

 Additionally, eligible 5 Series vehicles come with BMW Ultimate Care, which is a three-year/36,000-mile complimentary maintenance plan.
 There are other extended maintenance plans available for an extra fee.

 The 5 Series is a luxurious modern business sedan that comes packed with state-of-the-art technology.
 Starting at just over $50,000, this vehicle’s great safety features and crash test ratings make it a great daily driver or family vehicle.
-You should have no trouble finding a provider to insure your 5 Series, but you should compare your options to find a policy and price that’s right for you.
+You should have no trouble finding a provider to insure your 5 Series, but compare your options to find a policy and price that’s right for you.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
-While we are independent, we may receive compensation from our partners for placement of their products or services.
+While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
+We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.